We aim to turn problems into solutions.

 Our approach seeds a more responsible building systems that can reduce environmental impacts through holistic and regenerative design.

-He has worked in a broad range of community-based sustainable development projects over the last decade in Hawaiʻi, Laos, Mongolia, Vanuatu, including building rural community resilience through farmer trainings, sustainable economic development, and catalyzing institutional change through policy work and collaborative leadership.
+He has since worked in a broad range of community-based sustainable development projects over the last decade in Hawaiʻi, Laos, Mongolia, Vanuatu, and Australia, including building rural community resilience through farmer trainings, regenerative economic development, and catalyzing institutional change through policy work and collaborative leadership.

 Matthew currently serves as the Director of Sustainability Initiatives for the ten-campus system of the University of Hawaiʻi, as well as serving as President of the Board of Directors for Kahumana Organic Farm, and Sustainability Measures Co-Chair for Hawaii Green Growth.